Last Tango in Paris: Production

-Rape scene
+Butter rape scene controversy

 The film contains a scene in which Paul anally rapes Jeanne using butter as a lubricant.
-While the rape is simulated, Schneider has said the scene still had a tremendously negative effect on her.
+While the rape was supposed to be staged, the part where the butter is used was not.
+Only Brando and Bertolucci knew it beforehand, and Schneider said the scene still had a tremendously negative effect on her.
 In a 2006 interview, Schneider said that the use of butter was not in the script and that "when they told me, I had a burst of anger.
 Woo!
 I threw everything.
 And nobody can force someone to do something not in the script.
 But I didn't know that.
 I was too young."
 In 2007, Schneider recounted feelings of sexual humiliation pertaining to the rape scene:

 They only told me about it before we had to film the scene and I was so angry.
 I should have called my agent or had my lawyer come to the set because you can't force someone to do something that isn't in the script, but at the time, I didn't know that.
 Marlon said to me: 'Maria, don't worry, it's just a movie', but during the scene, even though what Marlon was doing wasn't real, I was crying real tears.
 I felt humiliated and to be honest, I felt a little raped, both by Marlon and by Bertolucci.
 After the scene, Marlon didn't console me or apologize.
 Thankfully, there was just one take.

-But in the same interview she also joked about it, laughingly, mentioning that her pleasures those days were very simple:

-I like to see friends and go to the market and cook.
+In the same interview, she also joked about it, laughingly mentioning that her pleasures in those days were very simple:I like to see friends and go to the market and cook.
 But I never use butter to cook any more.
-Only olive oil.

-In 2011, Bertolucci denied that he "stole her youth" (she was 19 at the time of filming), and commented, "The girl wasn't mature enough to understand what was going on."
-Schneider remained friends with Brando until his death in 2004, but never made up with Bertolucci.
-She claimed that Brando and Bertolucci "made a fortune" from the film while she made very little money.
+Only olive oil.She claimed that Brando and Bertolucci "made a fortune" from the film while she made very little money.
 She also acknowledged that:

 "I felt very sad because I was treated like a sex symbol - I wanted to be recognised as an actress and the whole scandal and aftermath of the film turned me a little crazy and I had a breakdown.